Supporting workplaces to adopt better practice Employee Assistance Program services

 The Productivity Commission’s Inquiry into Mental Health reported that despite the widespread use of EAPs, the monitoring and evaluation of EAPs including an understanding of outcomes for those using EAP programs, has been insufficient and inadequate.

-Comcare’s better practice Employee Assistance Program resources and guidance support employers with the procurement and monitoring of EAP services to improve organisational outcomes and workers’ health and wellbeing.
+Comcare’s better practice EAP resources and guidance support employers with the procurement and monitoring of EAP services to improve organisational outcomes and workers’ health and wellbeing.

 Our guidance provides the following: